 Your emotional support dog doesn’t need to be “certified” or carry an “emotional support dog certification.”
 The only requirement is an ESA letter from your licensed mental health professional stating your emotional support dog provides you necessary companionship during times of need.

-It can be an exhausting experience to deal with the process of getting an ESA dog certification on your own.
-We want to assist you by providing you the information, resources, and items you need to secure and provide for your emotional support dog.
+It can be an exhausting experience to deal with the registration process of getting an ESA dog certification on your own.
+We want to assist you by providing you the information, resources, and items you need to secure and provide for your emotional support animal.

+Having an ESA letter will guarantee that you will be able to take advantage of the Air Carrier Access Act and Fair Housing Act without paying extra emotional support dog fees.
 You can search for a local specialist in your area when getting a dog certified as an emotional support animal or go online to a website such as

 Although there are a few similarities between emotional support dogs and service dogs, the contrasts between the two are essential.
 Emotional Support Dogs provide the necessary support for many people with specific psychological health problems.
 However, since emotional support dogs lack appropriate training and certification, they don’t have as many privileges as service dogs appear to be.
 But under the Fair Housing Act and Air Carrier Access Act, they are protected.
 You will be permitted to bring your emotional support dog into the lodge of an aircraft at no additional cost to you and permitted into “no pets” policy for college dorms/apartments/housing as well.
 You need an ESA letter from your licensed mental health doctor to allow your pet instead of searching for a dog that will give you the passionate assistance you need.
 This could spare you time and money